hyper/crypto-openapi/node-sdk/src/openapi/WalletsApi.md

 let body:.WalletsApiDeleteRequest = {
   // string
-  walletId: "walletId_example",
+  id: "id_example",
+  // string | The ID of the connected Prism account you are making a request on behalf on. (optional)
+  prismAccount: "Prism-Account_example",
   // string (optional)
-  prismAccount: "Prism-Account_example",
+  expand: "expand_example",
 };

 apiInstance._delete(body).then((data:any) => {